ARMmbed/mbed-app-docs/docs/design_principles.md

 ## Distributed

 Every device is a server, even if fairly passive.
 Devices advertise a "home URL" (via BLE for example), and everything from that point on is driven by a client browsing the resources offered by that server.
-This is how the mbed Provisioning Ap can discover the Intents that a device is serving.
+This is how the mbed Ap can discover the Intents that a device is serving.

 The home URL must offer a home resource which contains: